SaravananS-05/Virtual_Lost_And_Found/README.md

 ### ✅ Location-Based Search
 - Users can search for lost/found items based on location.
-- Google Maps API integration to display locations where items were lost or found.

 ### ✅ Notifications & Alerts
 - Get notified when a potential match for a lost/found item is found.